shadow-1310/obsedian_notes/322-Coin Change.md

 - although bottom-up is more efficient and compact, it is less intuitive for me
 #### mistakes
 - use float('inf') for paths where it is not possible to reach amount
+- in bottom up approach, only update cache if rem-coin >= 0 else index out of error will occur
 #### code snippet
 ```python